avocadobelly/ShElf/client/README.md

-# Getting Started with Create React App
+# Client
+This project handles the client side functionality of the ShElf shopping list application.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was set up using Create React App
+It utilises the capabilities of the Tailwind CSS framework and Typescript

 ## Available Scripts